corb555/Task-Score/README.md

 Since the Utility Selector chooses the task with the highest values, you sometimes want to reverse the scale for  a parameter to have it increase utility.
 For example, as a player’s health gets lower, you might want to give a higher result for getting a healthpack.
 You can do this by assigning a negative weight.
 This is handled as a special case that reverses the scale (100-value) and applies the absolute value of the weight.

 ### Sample Parameters
-*Target Close* -  100=close, 1=far, 0=not visible.
-Value is 100 - distance (capped at 99).
+*Target Distance* -  0=close, 99=far, 100=not visible.
 The target can be healthpack, weapon, ammo, player, etc.
 *Explore* -  Increases if no valuable targets have been found.
 100=None found, 99=Useful targets are far, 0=Useful targets are near.
 Value = (avg(distance) + min(distance))/2  The higher this value, the more useful exploring is.
 *Target Health* - 100=healthy, 0=dead
 *Health* - 100=healthy, 0=dead